animatedmax/spring-data-geode/src/main/markdown/index.md

 </div></td>
 <td class="content">Creating Regions from entity classes is most useful
 when using Spring Data Repositories in your application.
-Spring Data for Apache Geode’s Repository support is enabled with the
+Spring Data for Apache Geode's Repository support is enabled with the
 <code>@EnableGemfireRepositories</code> annotation, as shown in the
 preceding example.</td>
 </tr>